EagleEye2101/Document_Portal/README.md

 # paste it on AWS ECS - Task definition
 # click on create
 # next click on cluster and create service , make sure service name should be same as aws.yaml file ECS_SERVICE: document-portal-service1
+# now commit changes and push it to git , then check guthub> action for deployment progress
+# application should be deployed

+## AWS for debugging , add incline policy for IAM user created from /Users/kiran_mac/Documents/Sunny_document_portal/incline_policy.json